vraravam/natsumi-browser/README.md

   normal font size.
 - `natsumi.sidebar.disable-panel-transparency`: Disables transparent background for sidebar panels (e.g. Bookmarks).
-- `natsumi.sidebar.enable-tab-groups`: Enables Tab Groups CSS.
-This is opt-in as the developer does not recommend using custom CSS to implement Tab Groups at the moment.
 - `natsumi.sidebar.floating-panel`: Makes the Firefox sidebar panel float.
 - `natsumi.sidebar.panel-glass-effect`: Adds glass effect to Firefox sidebar panel.
 - `natsumi.sidebar.panel-position-center`: Vertically centers Firefox sidebar panel if it is floating.